 What are the deployment options?

 Cloud-managed gateways, on-prem edge devices, and hybrid deployments are typically supported, giving you flexibility based on latency, control, and scale.
+Best edge vpn extension reddit: the ultimate guide to Edge browser VPN extensions, safety, setup, and comparisons 2026

 How do I enforce least-privilege access?

 Define roles and resource-specific policies, then apply them to users and devices, ensuring users only access the resources they need.
-Intune create vpn profile

 Is there an option for MSPs to manage multiple clients?